ezeamaka2/ReactFoodOrderingApp/README.md

 - After the dependencies have been installed...
 Run `npm start` to start the project.

 This project is open source...
 You can make pull request and added any feature you think is important.

+**The Poject is connected to Firebase**
+- You can create a new firebase link and replace mine